Aggressive and Compassionate Representation

 The basics of child custody in Georgia

-On Behalf of | Aug 12, 2017 | Blog
+On Behalf of | Aug 12, 2017 | Child Custody

 Divorce brings with it a variety of issues, from property division to alimony and more.
 However, for divorcing parents in Georgia, most other aspects tend to pale in comparison to their primary concern: child custody.
 Ending a marriage is stressful for everyone but there are added complications when children are involved, with both parents usually wanting what’s best for the child but also scared of relinquishing parenting time or parental rights.